 In ascending order, null values are sorted before strings, numbers, booleans, or dates.
 If you sort data in descending order, null values are sorted after strings, numbers, booleans, or dates.

-Remember that FastSort processes the
+Remember that FastSort processes the records in which

-null values as if these
+as if these

 nulls were equal.